0/5

 Hammer on your message right away through your headlines.
 You’ll want to tell your visitors immediately what you’re offering.
 What is the key message that you want them to take away?

-People may have doubts or worries about your product or company when they click your website.
+People may have doubts or worries about your product or company when they click on your website.
 Alleviate these feelings and reassure your site visitors through your headlines.
 It will make them feel at ease and will increase the chances of them trusting your company when they are made aware of the value they’re getting right at the onset.

 Reviews and video testimonials from satisfied customers, as well as publishing case studies on a particular customer issue that your product has solved, are a great way to build your credibility.